 LAB MEDIA: Figure 4A and 4C.

-The synchronization of the camera rolling shutter with the axial scan of the light-sheet waist ensured to excite the sample with the thinnest portion of the light-sheet, resulting in an average FWHM of about 6.7 micrometers along the entire field of view [1].
+The synchronization of the camera rolling shutter with the axial scan of the light-sheet waist ensured to collect the emission signal only in the sample portion excited with the waist of the light-sheet, resulting in an average FWHM of about 6.7 micrometers along the entire field of view [1].

 LAB MEDIA: Figure 4B and 4D.
 TEXT: FWHM - Full width half maximum